 Every city in Uzbekistan has their own version, and as Bekruz told me, in Uzbekistan, “plov is love.”

 In Tashkent, the place to go for plov is the Plov Center, an opera house like restaurant that prepares 1,500 Kilos of plov per day… and sells out in a couple hours!

 A delicacy in Tashkent

-Naryn is a popular dish in Tashkent, very thin slices of uncooked dough, mixed with minced up by hand meat, spices like cumin and pepper, and finally a couple slices of qazi, horse meat sausage.
+Naryn is a popular dish in Tashkent.
+Made with very thin slices of uncooked dough, its then hand-mixed with minced meat.
+Also including spices like cumin and pepper, its finally topped by a couple slices of qazi, horse meat sausage.

 I thought it was one of the more unique dishes of Uzbekistan.